Zaha Hadid: Architectural firm

+Her architectural design firm, Zaha Hadid Architects, employs 400 people.
+Its headquarters from 1985 were in a Victorian former-school building in Clerkenwell, London.
+In 2021 they moved to Goswell Road, Clerkenwell.

 Hadid established an architectural firm named Zaha Hadid Architects in New York.
 One of the notable buildings designed by this agency is the boutique pavilion of Il Makiage.

 Reputation

 Following her death in March 2016, Michael Kimmelman of The New York Times wrote: "her soaring structures left a mark on skylines and imaginations and in the process re-shaped architecture for the modern age...Her buildings elevated uncertainty to an art, conveyed in the odd way of one entered and moved through these buildings and in the questions that her structures raised about how they were supported ...
 Hadid embodied, in its profligacy and promise, the era of so-called starchitects who roamed the planet in pursuit of their own creative genius, offering miracles, occasionally delivering."
 She is quoted as saying "I don't make nice little buildings".

 Deyan Sudjic of The Guardian described Hadid as "an architect who first imagined, then proved, that space could work in radical new ways ...
 Throughout her career, she was a dedicated teacher, enthused by the energy of the young.
 She was not keen to be characterised as a woman architect, or an Arab architect.
 She was simply an architect."

 In an interview published in Icon magazine, she said: "I never use the issue about being a woman architect ... but if it helps younger people to know they can break through the glass ceiling, I don't mind that."
 However, she admitted that she never really felt a part of the male-dominant architecture "establishment".
-She once said "As a woman in architect you're always an outsider.
+She once said "As a woman in architecture you're always an outsider.
 It's OK, I like being on the edge.'

 Sometimes called the "Queen of the curve", Hadid was frequently described in the press as the world's top female architect. although her work also attracted criticism.
 The Metropolitan Museum in New York cited her "unconventional buildings that seem to defy the logic of construction".
 Her architectural language was described as "famously extravagant" and she was accused of building "dictator states".
 Architect Sean Griffiths characterised Hadid's work as "an empty vessel that sucks in whatever ideology might be in proximity to it".

+In 2013, Hadid founded a charitable organisation, the Zaha Hadid Foundation.
+It became operational in 2022 to look after Hadid's legacy and a collection of over 15,000 works by or related to Hadid, and is the only architectural foundation dedicated to a solo woman of colour.
+The foundation operates from buildings formerly occupied by the Design Museum at Shad Thames and Zaha Hadid Architects at Bowling Green Lane, London.